MiriamCristinaZ/Console-Finances/README.md

 Ensure that the output matches the expected format and values.

+The deploayed application is available at the following URL: <https://miriamcristinaz.github.io/Console-Finances/>

 Feel free to modify the code to enhance functionality or improve readability.
 Happy coding!